Tin Can Planters

 Why You’ll Love Tin Can Planters

-• You can easily make a lot of these tin can planters so that you have plenty of gifts to give out to friends and family for a holiday!
+- You can easily make a lot of these tin can planters so that you have plenty of gifts to give out to friends and family for a holiday!

-• Aside from an hour to dry, this easy craft only takes 40 minutes to complete.
+- Aside from an hour to dry, this easy craft only takes 40 minutes to complete.

 Supplies to Make Recycled Tin Can Planters

-• Recycled can – You can use any empty, and clean, aluminum can from canned food.
+- Recycled can – You can use any empty, and clean, aluminum can from canned food.

-• Paint brush – Any simple craft paint brush will work.
+- Paint brush – Any simple craft paint brush will work.
 You can use a foam brush too!
 Make sure you grab one that covers a decent amount of surface area so that it won’t take you too long to finish painting the can.

-• Craft paint – Use whatever color acrylic craft paint that you want!
+- Craft paint – Use whatever color acrylic craft paint that you want.

-• Metallic alphabet stickers – You can typically find these in your local craft store.
+- Metallic alphabet stickers – You can typically find these in your local craft store.
 If you have a hard time finding them, check the scrapbooking section!

-• Indoor potting soil – Any simple indoor potting soil will work.
+- Indoor potting soil – Any simple indoor potting soil will work.

-• Succulent plant – Succulent plants can be found at your local Walmart, or hardware store that has a garden section.
+- Succulent plant – Succulent plants can be found at your local Walmart, or hardware store that has a garden section.

-• Craft paper – Use craft paper or a disposable plastic table cloth to protect your workspace as your paint your tin can plant pots.
+- Craft paper – Use craft paper or a disposable plastic table cloth to protect your workspace as your paint your tin can plant pots.

 How to Make Tin Can Planters

-Then, grab your favorite color of craft paint and apply a thin layer across the entire surface of the can.
+Grab your favorite color of craft paint and apply a thin layer across the entire surface of the can.
 Allow the paint to dry for 10 minutes and then apply a second coat.

 You can apply a third coat if needed, just make sure the whole can is painted well.
 Let the painted tin can dry completely for an hour.

 Then, fill the can with potting soil and plant the succulent.
-Press the soil down gently around the plant, and if the soil is dry then add a little water.
+Press the soil down gently around the plant, and if the soil is dry add a little water.

 Your tin can planter is complete!
 Be sure to give your succulent some sun and water it when necessary.